felixboehm/planda/docs/product-spec.md

 ## Executive Summary

 Planda is the next generation of social networking—a multi-identity, topic-focused platform that empowers users to create separate profiles for every aspect of their lives (business, family, sports, hobbies, relationships, etc.).
-Inspired by LinkedIn's professional networking, Meetup's event organization, Reddit's community-driven discussions, and Skool's learning communities, Planda adds revolutionary governance through DAO-inspired liquid democracy (without requiring blockchain).
-Each community and topic area is self-governed, allowing organic growth and member-driven evolution.
+Inspired by LinkedIn's professional networking, Meetup's event organization, Reddit's topic-based communities, and Skool's learning communities, Planda provides each community with DAO-like governance mechanisms (vote delegation, liquid democracy, trust-building) without the complexity of blockchain.
+Communities are self-governed by their members, enabling organic growth and democratic evolution.

 ## Vision